-In 2023, the Unit aims to continue providing legal consultancy services related to the finance sector and issues concerning the Bank, to provide legal support for potential projects, and to conduct the necessary studies in order for the Bank to be in compliance with the amended legislation.
+In 2024, the Unit aims to continue providing legal consultancy services related to the finance sector and issues concerning the Bank, to provide legal support for potential projects, and to conduct the necessary studies for the Bank to be in compliance with the amended legislation.

 Human Resources: Human Resources Unit acts in accordance with the principle that its employees are Bank's most valuable assets, draws its strength from the employees, and provides equal opportunities with innovative human resources applications supporting and improving the employees.
 In addition to a fair wage structure, which aims to increase loyalty of the employees towards the Bank and to meet their needs under challenging conditions of competition, HR also provides conditions that will enable the employees to establish their work-life balance.
-In order to keep the organizational structure dynamic, the unit provides an efficient communication and motivation environment where the employees are able to use their creativity and to express their opinions, and adopts a transparent management policy that accommodates and embraces different opinions and knowledge.
+To keep the organizational structure dynamic, the unit provides an efficient communication and motivation environment where the employees are able to use their creativity and to express their opinions and adopts a transparent management policy that accommodates and embraces different opinions and knowledge.
 Human Resources Unit supports professional and personal development of the employees, reinforces their connection with the Bank and therefore plays a strategic role in attaining the Bank's targets with ease.
 The unit manages the relevant structures and processes in accordance with the policies and procedures stipulated in the Laws and regulations.
 Possible impacts of legislation amendments to current practices are discussed at the Executive Council and the Operating Council.
-Furthermore, issues that concern the Bank as a whole, personnel policies and social organizations, etc. are, discussed in Executive Council where necessary and put into effect by Chief Executive Officer, Chief Operating Officer and Human Resources.
-Promotion proposals up to the level of Managing Director, based on Executive Council's review are approved by the Board of Directors, and announced to all employees.

-Credit Allocation: Credit Allocation Unit is responsible for reviewing loan applications received from business units for the existing or new credit clients, assessment of their financial statements, accurate and proper reflection of the financial analyses to the credit packages and, subsequent to finalization of these processes, presentation of the credit packages to the appropriate credit authority (CEO, Credit Committee or Board of Directors) in co-operation with the business units.
+Credit Allocation: Credit Allocation Unit is responsible for reviewing loan applications received from business units for the existing or new credit clients, assessment of their financial statements, accurate and proper reflection of the financial analyses to the credit packages and, after finalization of these processes, presentation of the credit packages to the appropriate credit authority (CEO, Credit Committee or Board of Directors) in co-operation with the business units.
 The Unit will, if deemed necessary, be further responsible from paying visits to clients, conducting reviews to see whether there are any excesses in the credit limits assigned, evaluation of possible NPLs with Legal and Data Protection and Risk Management units and, if applicable, presentation of these credits to the appropriate authorities.

-Operations Unit: Carrying out all banking transactions in accordance with the regulatory requirements Bank company standards and accepted high quality control and work flow practices followed by the banking sector.
-In order to achieve this goal in the best conditions; creates and implements simple, easyto-understand and transparent workflows.
-Follows technology, legislation, relevant standard changes and market practices and works one-to-one with the relevant teams in line with the needs.
+Operations Unit: Carrying out all banking transactions in accordance with the regulatory requirements Bank company standards and accepted high quality control and workflow practices followed by the banking sector.
+To achieve this goal in the best conditions; creates and implements simple, easy-tounderstand and transparent workflows.
+Follows technology, legislation, relevant standard changes, and market practices and works one-to-one with the relevant teams in line with the needs.

 In addition to its daily operational activities, Operations also carries out activities in projects aimed at compliance with legislation, risk management and offering different products to customers.

-Investment Banking Operations Unit; is responsible for the efficient, accurate, profitable and risk-free clearing and settlement of bank transactions for corporate and government clients.
-Investment Banking Operations support Global market and Treasury units by aiming to run processes smoothly, create improvement and increase efficiency
+Investment Banking Operations Unit; is responsible for the efficient, accurate and risk-free clearing and settlement of bank transactions for corporate and financial clients.
+Investment Banking Operations support Investment Bank and Treasury units by aiming to run processes smoothly, create improvement and increase efficiency.
+To minimize risks and increase operational resiliency, the unit has been investing in technology to enhance processes in line with local regulations.

-Information Technology Unit: Employing the applicable legislation and standards established by both the main partner and the Bank, knowledge, risk approach and innovation culture; the Unit establishes, develops and operates technological structure of the Bank.
+Information Technology Unit: Employing the applicable legislation and standards established by both the main partner and the Bank, knowledge, risk approach and innovation culture; the Unit establishes, develops, and operates technological structure of the Bank.